ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 #### Ordered {#send-ordered}

 Ordered is a boolean property.
-If true, this Content should be delivered after the last Content passed to the same Connection via the Send action; if false, this Content may be delivered out of order.
+If true, this Message should be delivered after the last Message passed to the same Connection via the Send action; if false, this Message may be delivered out of order.

 #### Immediate {#send-immediate}

 Immediate is a boolean property.
-If true, the caller prefers immediacy to efficient capacity usage for this Content.
-For example, this means that the Content should not be bundled with other
+If true, the caller prefers immediacy to efficient capacity usage for this Message.
+For example, this means that the Message should not be bundled with other
-Content into the same transmission by the underlying Protocol Stack.
+Message into the same transmission by the underlying Protocol Stack.

 #### Idempotent {#send-idempotent}

 Idempotent is a boolean property.
-If true, the application-layer entity in the Content is safe to send to the remote endpoint more than once for a single Send action.
-It is used to mark data safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Content multiple times.
+If true, the application-layer entity in the Message is safe to send to the remote endpoint more than once for a single Send action.
+It is used to mark data safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.

 #### Corruption Protection Length {#send-checksum}

-This numeric property specifies the length of the section of content, starting from byte 0, that the application assumes will be received without corruption due to lower layer errors.
+This numeric property specifies the length of the section of the Message, starting from byte 0, that the application assumes will be received without corruption due to lower layer errors.
 It is used to specify options for simple integrity protection via checksums.
-By default, the entire Content is protected by checksum.
+By default, the entire Message is protected by checksum.
 A value of 0 means that no checksum is required, and a special value (e.g. -1) can be used to indicate the default.
 Only full coverage is guaranteed, any other requests are advisory.

 #### Immediate Acknowledgement {#send-ackimmed}

-This boolean property specifies, if true, that an application wants this Content to be acknowledged immediately by the receiver.
-In case of reliable transmission, this informs the transport protocol on the sender side faster that it can remove the Content from its buffer; therefore this property can be useful for latency-critical applications that maintain tight control over the send buffer (see {{sending}}).
+This boolean property specifies, if true, that an application wants this Message to be acknowledged immediately by the receiver.
+In case of reliable transmission, this informs the transport protocol on the sender side faster that it can remove the Message from its buffer; therefore this property can be useful for latency-critical applications that maintain tight control over the send buffer (see {{sending}}).

 #### Send Bitrate {#send-bitrate}

-This numeric property in Bytes per second specifies at what bitrate the application wishes the content to be sent.
+This numeric property in Bytes per second specifies at what bitrate the application wishes the Message to be sent.
 A transport supporting this feature will not exceed the requested Send Bitrate even if flow-control and congestion control allow higher bitrates.
 This helps to avid bursty traffic pattern on busy video streaming servers.